marychegodaeva/freelancer-landing/README.md

 # freelancer-landing
-creative project to create a website using the scss/sass preprocessor
+creative project to create a website using the scss preprocessor

 ![image](https://github.com/user-attachments/assets/263615e8-f3fb-41ef-9380-3df57bf8cacb)

 A project developed as part of the development of a preprocessor based on a layout from Pixso.
 It represents a landing page.
-It is made in HTML, CSS style sheets and the CSS/SASS preprocessor were also used in the process.
+It is made in HTML, CSS style sheets and the SCSS preprocessor were also used in the process.
 Flexbox technology is used.
 The pseudo-classes "hover" and "focus" are used.
 The positioning of the elements is implemented.
 Create a title.
 An adaptive version is in development.

 Contains the "header", "welcome", "services", "logos" and "hero-content" blocks.